A Stability Principle for Learning under Non-Stationarity: Minimax Lower Bounds and Adaptivity

-Suppose that for the sequence $\{ \btheta^*_n \}_{n=1}^N$, each near-constant piece has length at least 2, i.e.~$N_j - N_{j-1} \geq 2$ holds for all $J$.
-Then, $N_{j} - N_{j-1} - 1$ and $N_{j} - N_{j-1}$ only differ by a constant factor.
-Judging from the upper bound in \Cref{thm-online-strongly-convex} and the matching lower bound in \Cref{thm-lower-strongly-cvx}, our \Cref{alg-online} achieves the minimax optimal regret up to polylogarithmic factors for every $(\bN, \br)$.
-The algorithm is agnostic to those parameters but automatically \emph{adapts} to the unknown non-stationarity.
+Comparing the upper bound in \Cref{thm-online-strongly-convex} and the matching lower bound in \Cref{thm-lower-strongly-cvx}, we see that \Cref{alg-online} achieves the minimax optimal regret up to polylogarithmic factors for every $J$, adapting to the unknown non-stationarity.